zuozhenggh/learning-library/data-management-library/oci-di/integration-tasks/integration-tasks.md

 ## Introduction

-This lab will walk you through the steps to create **two Data Flows**, **Integration tasks**, a **Data Loader task** and a **SQL task** in OCI Data Integration.
+This lab will walk you through the steps to create a **Data Loader task**, **two Data Flows**, an **Integration tasks** and a **SQL task** in OCI Data Integration.
 The use-case for each of these data integration tasks is detailed at the beginning of each of the steps.

 *Estimated Lab Time*: 1 hour

 ### Objectives
 In this lab, you will:
 * Create an OCI Data Integration project
+* Create a Data Loader task
 * Create two Data Flows
 * Create Integration tasks
-* Create a Data Loader task
 * Create a SQL task

 ### Prerequisites